tynopet/homework/homework-32/unit16.md

 16.1
   1. I was very tired when I arrived home.
-I've been working hard all day.
+I had been working hard all day.
   2. The two boys came into the house.
 They had a football and they were both very tired.
     They had been playing football.
   3. I was disappointed when I had to cancel my holiday.
 I had been looking forward to it.